Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Unfair Business Practices - If you are a tenant and you believe your agreement with your landlord is illegal or if your landlord has done something that violates the state rental practices code (PDF), you may contact the state's consumer protection agency by clicking here.

 The city may not be able to assist in other types of disputes.
 However, private mediation may be helpful if the landlord and tenant agree.
-A local company called Mediate Milwaukee specializes in helping to resolve landlord-tenant disputes.
+A company called Mediate Wisconsin specializes in helping to resolve landlord-tenant disputes.

 Unless a crime has been committed or there is an ongoing public nuisance, the City cannot use its police power to resolve a neighborhood dispute.
-However, as a service to residents, the City offers mediation for neighbors who want to try to resolve their differences.
-Click here to learn more.
+However, as a service to residents, the City offers free mediation for neighbors who want to try to resolve their differences.
+Click here for more information.